anant2704/anant2704/README.md

 # 💫 About Me:
-Motivated B.Tech IT student with a strong foundation in AI, ML, and data analysis.
-Experienced in building innovative solutions and leveraging technology to drive insights and efficiency.
-Eager to apply problem-solving skills to a challenging role in finance and technology.
+Hi, I’m Anant Joshi, a driven B.Tech - Information Technology student with a strong focus on AI, ML, and Software development.
+I’m passionate about developing innovative solutions that merge technology and creativity to solve real-world challenges.
+Currently, I’m exploring the dynamic intersection of new emerging technologies, aiming to create impactful, data-driven applications.

 ## 🌐 Socials: